Joycode31/WebMonitor/README.md

 The application monitors the list of urls stored in the application map.
-When a new URL is added,application checks if the url is running and update the status to U as "Active".If the Url is not reachable then it displays a delete button in UI so that the Url is marked for deletion.Apart from this application constantly checks the status of added Urls at every 5 minutes.
+When a new URL is added,application checks if the url is running and update the status to U as "Active".If the Url is not reachable or if timeout(800ms) occurs then it displays a delete button in UI so that the Url is marked for deletion and user can remove the url from webadmin.Apart from this application constantly checks the status of stored Urls in application at every 5 minutes and if url is down then delete button is displayed.

 Prerequisites :
 ------------------------------------------------------------------------------